-Collection Development & Materials Selection
+Collection Development, Materials Selection & Reconsideration Policy

-The following are rules and regulations approved by the Board of Trustees of The Richards Library.
-These are effective February 6, 2017 and will be reviewed biannually.
+The following are rules and regulations approved by The Richards Library Board of Trustees.
+These are effective February 6, 2017 and will be reviewed every 5 years.

 The Board of Trustees delegates the responsibility for the selection of resources to the Library Director as employed by The Richards Library to develop and enhance the collection.
 The goal of the collection is to secure for all residents of The Richards Library service area informational, educational, technological, cultural, and recreational materials in varied formats including digital and print.